 The trial design has been described in detail elsewhere34.
 Briefly, between March and December 2019 we conducted a three arm cRCT comparing two models of peer delivery of HIVST (incentivized peer networks and direct distribution by trained area-based peer-navigators) with standard of care (referral by peer-navigators to HIV testing, prevention and care services) for increasing the uptake of biomedical HIV prevention (PrEP) or ART amongst young women (18-24) and all young people (aged 18-30).

-The trial was conducted in Africa Health Research Institute (AHRI) demographic surveillance area in uMkhanyakude a poor and rural district of KZN35.
+The trial was conducted in the Africa Health Research Institute (AHRI) demographic surveillance area in uMkhanyakude a poor and rural district of KZN35.
 At the time of the trial HIV incidence was high amongst young men and women (peaking at 8% amongst females aged 20-24 and 4% in males aged 25-29) and above the WHO threshold of eligibility for PrEP23 24.
 Clinical care, including PrEP initiation, was provided through nurse-led adolescent and youth friendly study clinics.
 These included two accessible primary health clinics and mobile clinics that visit fixed sites across the study area.
 AHRI data collection clerks and nurses embedded within the 11 public health clinics serving this community also provided care to study participants.

 The unit of randomisation (clusters) were 24 pairs of peer-navigators working in 24 discrete areas (based on administrative divisions) of the surveillance area.
 Peer-navigators aged 18-30 years (male and female) who had completed secondary schooling were recruited through local municipal and traditional leaders.
 The peer-navigators underwent a 20-week training programme which covered youth development, HIV and sexual health information, accredited HIV counselling and testing course, confidentiality, ethics, and research methods, study procedures and HIVST.
-Competence was assessed using written and oral assessments to select 57 eligible peer-navigators (24 pairs of area-based peer-navigators and nine floating peer-navigators (i.e. on stand-by to support the arm they were randomised to)30.
+Competence was assessed using written and oral assessments to select 57 eligible peer-navigators (24 pairs of area-based peer-navigators and nine floating peer-navigators (i.e. on stand-by to support the arm they were randomised to))30.

 Recruitment was community-based.
 An estimated 12,000 young people (aged 18-30 years) residing in the 24 cluster areas were eligible to participate if able and willing to provide written informed consent, and not already taking ART.
-Young people were recruited by peer-navigators who approached young people within each cluster to provided information and promote the study.
+Young people were recruited by peer-navigators who approached young people, in community settings, near schools and households, within each cluster to provide information and promote the study.
 Participants completed a brief electronic questionnaire and received a barcoded and colour co-ordinated pack that included arm specific material and referral slips for clinical services.

 Outcome ascertainment was facility-based.
 Trained clinical research assistants screened all attendees of the three study clinics (mobile and fixed) and eleven public facilities serving the study catchment population for outcome eligibility (aged 18-30 and referred from one of the 24 study clusters).
-A screening questionnaire was administered to all consenting youth aged 18-30 years, with request to scan their unique barcoded identifier for the clinic referral slip.
+A screening questionnaire was administered to all consenting youth aged 18-30 years, with a request to scan their unique barcoded identifier for the clinic referral slip.

 Everyone attending clinical services was offered HIV counselling and confirmatory HIV testing, immediate initiation of ART if positive, or offer of PrEP (daily generic tenofovir disoproxil fumerate and emtricitabine) if HIV-negative and eligible, according to South African National guidelines.
 Everyone received sexual health promotion, contraception and condoms.
 HIV-negative men were counselled on the benefits of VMMC and referred.